 Philosophy.
 We are focused on our mission of making dreams of parenthood come true through healthy, timely and supported fertility journeys.
-We believe that we are still in the early stages of this journey and that for us to be successful, we must hire and retain a talented team of individuals who can help achieve this mission through the successful pursuit of our company priorities.
+We believe that we are still in the early stages and to be successful, we must hire and retain a talented team of individuals who can help achieve this mission through the successful pursuit of our company priorities.
 We have provided compensation packages that we view as fair and competitive and that are designed to incentivize our executives to drive superior performance, as our ability to meet and exceed our business goals depends on the skills and contributions of each executive.